 What about age restrictions?

-The primary person on your registration must be 18+ on the day of the event.
-Apart from that, our youngest ever walker was 4 years and our oldest nearly 100!
-All we ask if under 18 that they are mature enough to listen to the training and they will require a parent or guardian to sign a form.
+The primary person on your registration must be 18+ on the day of the event and children cannot be younger than 14 – all children must be accompanied by an adult.
+If under 18 they must be mature enough to listen to the training and they will require a parent or guardian to sign a form.